Ranakhamis/imdbReplica/README.md

 # To be developed:
 .
 Ability for each user to add movies to his/her watchlist.
 .
 Construst a graph showing the ratings of a movie.
 .
-Register a new account using Facebook
-.
-Login to his account using Facebook
-.
 Submit a review on a movie with a rating
 .
 Run FB authentication and Share on Facebook a particular movie .
 Search in movies and celebrity names,and within the news content.